hgao62/cmdtest/README.rst

 Frontend APP to display Vesting Schedule
 ===================================

-This is a commandline application.
+This is a command line application.

 Once running, it should looke like below.